christielau/portfolio/pages/work.md

 date: 2029-01-01
 permalink: /blog/index.html
 ---
-Below are my client-facing projects.
+Below are my projects.
 You will find out about my process and the end results in each project page.